 Is there any Life Insurance available?

-As a retiree of the El Paso County Retirement Plan, you will automatically be eligible for a $3,000 Death Benefit.
-Upon your death, your named beneficiary will receive the $3,000.
-There is no cost to you.
+The El Paso County Retirement Plan does not offer any Life Insurance.
+However, as a retiree of the El Paso County Retirement Plan, you will automatically be eligible for a $3,000 Death Benefit.
+Upon your death, your named beneficiary, if living, can receive the $3,000.
+This is a death benefit from the Plan and is taxable.

 What happens to my retirement if I die before I start receiving my benefit?